davwright3/au_ootp_tournament_utilities/README.md

 - Display trends for individual batters and pitchers over time
 - Add card rating min and max tool on main stats page

+### v0.1.4.34 (Windows), v0.1.4.18 (macOS), v0.1.4.10 (macOS Intel)

+- Add functionality for comparing card ratings from card shop and ability to weight ratings for the user's intended tournament  format.
+- Fixed issue where team stats would not populate for small volume datasets.

 ---

 ## Upcoming Features and Improvements

 - Team analysis
-- Player comparison tool
+- Player comparison tool (Complete v0.1.4)
-- Player and tournament statistics over time
+- Player and tournament statistics over time (baseline complete v0.1.2)

 ### Authored By
 - David Wright